 Photo: Robert Workman

-He has enjoyed a particularly close relationship with CineConcerts since 2017, for whom he has conducted the Harry Potter Film Concert SeriesGladiator in Concert, The Godfather: Live and Star Trek: The Ultimate Voyage.
+He has enjoyed a particularly close relationship with CineConcerts since 2017, for whom he has conducted the complete Harry Potter Film Concert SeriesGladiator in Concert, The Godfather: Live and Star Trek: The Ultimate Voyage.

 Performances of games music includes RuneScape (Royal Philharmonic Concert Orchestra) and Little Orpheus (London Mozart Players).
-In 2015, Timothy acted as rehearsal conductor for the world premiere of Titanic: Live in the presence of its late composer, James Horner.

 “On numerous occasions I’ve asked Tim to arrange or compose themed pieces for my children’s concerts.
 His work contains the perfect ingredients for such events.
 They are attractive, original, funny, energised, difficult enough to keep the professional musicians on their toes and they always receive rapturous applause from both kids and parents.
 His works have been performed by the Philharmonia Orchestra, the Elastic Band and Albert’s Band (outreach ensemble for the Royal Albert Hall) under my direction.

 Kevin Hathway: Philharmonia Orchestra Percussionist, Animateur, GSMD percussion professor and head of Brass, Percussion, Harp and Voice at the Purcell School.
-March 2017

 Jubilee’s Hip-Hip!
 Horatio was out of this world.
 The arrangement, for a small orchestra (virtually a mixed quintet), by conductor Timothy Henty, seemed to yield every sonority under the sun, with adept flute, piccolo and horn supplying much appropriate colouring.
 The ensemble was first-rate, but more than that: Henty’s lucid instrumentation revealed Hurd’s music as far cleverer than one imagined.